is8ac/aural2/paper/aural2.md

 # Architecture

 ![Architecture of Aural2](aural2.png "The architecture diagram")
-\

 ## Elements

-- **Microphone**: Measures air pressure.
+- **Microphone**: Measures changes in air pressure.
 Returns a stream of 16,000 Hz int16 audio.
 - **Step MFCC**: A TF graph which takes 1024 bytes of audio, or 512 samples, or ~32ms, of audio, and returns the `[13]` floats of an MFCC.
 - **Step inference LSTM**: Every ~32ms, takes an MFCC from Step MFCC, updates the `[256]` memory of the LSTM accordingly, and returns `[50]` `softmax`ed probabilities for each intent.
 - **vsh**: Takes the list of 50 intent probabilities from the Step inference graph, and, if the threshold is reached, triggers an action.